-Washington, DC’s Independence Day Parade features marching bands, military and specialty units, floats, and VIPs.
-The 4th of July Parade is a red, white and blue celebration of America's birthday and draws a large crowd.
-Washington DC is a spectacular place to celebrate July 4th and the parade is the beginning of a packed day of celebrations for America's birthday.
+The Washington, D.C., Independence Day Parade features marching bands, military and specialty units, floats, and esteemed dignitaries.
+The Fourth of July Parade is a red, white, and blue celebration of America's birthday and always draws a massive crowd.
+The nation's capital is a spectacular place to celebrate the Fourth of July and the parade is just the beginning of a packed day of celebrations for the ultimate birthday party.

 America’s National Independence Day Parade brings out performers from around the country, including marching bands and military units but also cheer groups, dancers, acrobats, and more.
 Since the National Mall is under the jurisdiction of the National Park Service (NPS), it's the NPS that is responsible for organizing this city-wide event.